ploomber/ploomber/README.md

 Check out the ``output`` folder, you'll see an HTML report with model results!

-Also, check out the ``pipeline.yaml``, which contains the pipeline declaration.
+The ``pipeline.yaml`` contains the pipeline declaration.
+Feel free to modify any of the tasks, then call `ploomber build` again to update the results (Note: if using VSCode or PyCharm, execute `ploomber nb -i` before editing the files).

 **What's next?**